delynchoong/fabric-eventhub-avro-publisher-cpp/README.md

 4. Send the batch using the long-lived `ProducerClient`.

 An Event Hubs batch is a transport optimization: it sends several independent EventData messages in one service operation.
-It doesn't combine all records into one EventData body.
+It does not combine all records into one EventData body.
 This preserves per-message metadata and lets Eventhouse decode each stock tick independently.

-The fixed `--batch-size` makes tests deterministic.
-In a production throughput-oriented publisher, it is common to keep adding messages until `TryAdd` returns false, send the full batch, and then continue with a new batch.
-Production code should also define retry, cancellation, idempotency, and failed-message handling behavior.
+`--batch-size` sets the maximum message count per send. `TryAdd` also checks the encoded AMQP size against the tier-specific Event Hubs publication limit.

-This demo namespace uses the Standard tier, where the maximum publication size is 1 MB for either one event or an entire batch.
-A good starting target is 500-800 KB per batch, leaving room for AMQP metadata and per-message overhead rather than aiming exactly at 1 MB.
-The current Avro messages are approximately 406 bytes each, so start with 500 messages per batch (about 203 KB of body data) or increase toward 1,000 messages (about 406 KB plus AMQP overhead) while monitoring latency and throughput.
-Check the limits for the tier used by your own namespace.
+When the byte limit is reached first, the application sends the current batch, creates a new batch, and retries the rejected event.

 ## Configure a Fabric Eventhouse destination

 These steps configure a direct Azure Event Hubs data connection.
-A Fabric Eventstream isn't required.
+A Fabric Eventstream is not required.

 ### 1. Create a dedicated consumer group

-Use one consumer group per downstream application so Eventhouse doesn't compete with another receiver for partition ownership:
+Use one consumer group per downstream application so Eventhouse does not compete with another receiver for partition ownership:

 ```powershell